yaacov/tree-search-language/README.md

 ## What does it do ?

-The TSL package parses `tsl pharses` into `tsl trees`, it also include extra `walkers` pakages that add optional sematics for common usages, for example SQL exporter, in-memory search and BSON object builder.
+The TSL package parses `tsl pharses` into `tsl trees`, it also include extra `walkers` pakages that add optional sematics for common usages, for example SQL exporter, in-memory search engine and BSON object builder.

 #### Parsing tsl phrases